msolorio/msolorio/README.md

 ### I'm a full stack software engineer with over six years of experience leading projects from initial scoping to completion,

-### - With experience building stateful user interfaces, backend APIs, and automated delivery pipelines.
+### I have experience building stateful user interfaces, backend APIs, and automated delivery pipelines.

 ### - Focused on optimizing developer impact and continuous learning.